Section 124A of the Indian Penal Code: Text

-Development and Current Status
+Development and current status

 The section related to sedition initially had its place in the code, as Section 113, when Thomas Babington Macaulay drafted the Penal Code in 1837.
 However, for reasons unknown, it was omitted from the actual Code.
-It was finally added in 1870 on the suggestion of James Fitzjames Stephen, at the time handling legal issues in the colonial Government of Indian.
+It was finally added in 1870 on the suggestion of James Fitzjames Stephen, at the time handling legal issues in the colonial Government of India.
 Due to increasing Wahabi activities, and fearing that Muslim preachers would incite religious war in the Indian subcontinent, the Raj introduced this section under the title "Exciting disaffection".

-Stephen's version of 1870 was amended to a large extent through IPC Amendment Act of 1898.
-The current section stands very much similar to this 1898's section; however minor alterations were made at various points in India's colonial and post-colonial history—in 1937, 1948, 1950, and by Part B States (Law) Act, 1951.
+Stephen's version of 1870 was amended to a large extent through the IPC Amendment Act of 1898.
+The current section stands very much similar to the 1898 section; however minor alterations were made at various points in India's colonial and post-colonial history—in 1937, 1948, 1950, and by Part B States (Law) Act, 1951.

 A case in 1958, Ram Nandan v State, heard by the Allahabad High Court declared the sedition law void.
 The Punjab high court had also struck down the law.
-A Supreme Court judgement in 1962 brought back sedition into the Constitution, interpreting the section to say that it only applies if there is "incitement to violence".
+A Supreme Court judgment in 1962 brought back sedition into the Constitution, interpreting the section to say that it only applies if there is "incitement to violence".

-Sedition was made cognizable for the first time during the tenure of Indira Gandhi via the 1973 Code of Criminal Procedure (CrPC) which replaced the 1898 CrPC.
+Sedition was made cognizable for the first time during the tenure of Indira Gandhi via the 1973 Code of Criminal Procedure (CR.P.C) which replaced the 1898 CRPC.

-On May 11, 2022, the Supreme Court of India suspended the colonial era law.
+On May 11, 2022, the Supreme Court of India suspended the colonial-era law.
 The court said that the law has been misused by governments to quash dissent and that it was not in tune with the times.
 Due to this, hundreds of people who were jailed under the law have become eligible for bail.
 The ruling does not overturn the sedition law, the law has only been put on temporary hold and no further cases can be registered under this law until the ongoing review by the government is completed.